 Useful for 2 or more attackers?
 Rating 3/5.
 You can strike with precision but you’ll need to get a favorable position first.

 The core teaching of Aikido is that physical confrontations are to be avoided at all costs.
 While this may be fine for you, the attacker may not exactly have peaceful negotiations in mind.
-This makes Aikido one of the least effective disciplines one can use for self-defense.
+This makes Aikido one of the least effective disciplines for self-defense.

 All is not lost with Aikido.
 Physical exercises increase your balance, coordination, and reflexes.
 You also sharpen your innate sense of timing, flexibility, and posture.

 Capoeira is a martial arts discipline originating from Brazil and Africa.
-It was created by African slaves while they were in Brazil during the 1500s era.
+It was created by African slaves while they were in Brazil during the 1500s.
 At the surface, Capoeira looks like an intricate dance but it actually benefits the body, especially the hamstrings, the buttocks, and the quadriceps.
-A typical Capoeira dance sequence involves cartwheeling, kicking and spinning, which looks impressive, but sadly it’s the same as with Taekwondo.
+A typical Capoeira dance sequence involves cartwheeling, kicking, and spinning (which looks impressive), but sadly it’s the same as with Taekwondo.

 Capoeira is great for those who want to combine martial arts with the exercise benefits of dancing.
 Your muscles get worked out and your body becomes more flexible.
 What’s more, you gain a sense of body rhythm and harmony.

-Taekwondo is a martial arts discipline that may be seen as flashy, and sometimes this translates to not being that very useful when it comes to real life.
+Taekwondo is a martial arts discipline that may be seen as flashy, and sometimes this translates to not being useful when it comes to real life situations.
 Martial arts experts often say that Taekwondo is impractical as a form of self-defense.

 Everyone has different physical strengths that allow for different types of martial art skills.
-It’s the job of the defender to know yourself, your physical limitations and capabilities, and gain some insight into how you might react in an self defense emergency.
-Using that knowledge you can better equip yourself with the necessary skills to survive a defense encounter, and go train.
+It’s the job of the defender to know yourself – your physical limitations and capabilities, and gain some insight into how you might react in a self-defense emergency.
+Using that knowledge, you can better equip yourself with the necessary skills to survive a defense encounter.